Equevu/Pulsebook/communication.md

 | General Questions | 4 hours |
 | FYI/Updates | No response needed |
 | Email | 48 hours |

+## Decision Making
+For technical and business decisions, use the [Decision Making Template](./decision-making.md) to document comparisons and rationale.

 ## Conflict Resolution